Adamkadaban/WhatsappAnalyzer/README.md

 Change the strings at the top of the program to indicate your name, and the file name of the chat you just downloaded

-Install matplotlib if you dont already have it:
+Install matplotlib if you don't already have it:

 `pip install matplotlib`